 A Year in Review: Looking to the Horizon

 As 2016 winds to a close, NMFA is busy preparing to take 2017 by storm.
 The New Year will bring a new Congress, and with it a new Commander in Chief.
-NMFA remains committed to supporting our military families and building on the progress we have made in 2016.
+In the new year, NMFA remains committed to supporting our military families and building on the progress we have made in 2016.

 On December 8, Congress passed the final version of the 2017 National Defense Authorization Act (NDAA).
 This legislation guides policies and funding levels within the Department of Defense; impacting military pay, health care, Basic Allowance for Housing (BAH) and more.